-I love the idea of kids turning paint brushes into silly faced ornament.
+I love the idea of kids turning paint brushes into a silly faced ornament.
 Santa Claus is adorable, but I am 100% sure kids could come up with all kinds of silly faces!
 Best part?
 Just add a ribbon through the already punched hole in the top of the paint brush and hang on the Christmas tree.

 2. Glitter reindeer

 My crafty friend, Annie, made these with her preschool class a few years ago.
 Aren’t they cutest?
-Simple cover a bulb in glitter, add eyes, a red pom pom nose and hot glue antlers!
+Simple cover a bulb in glitter, add eyes, a red pom pom nose and hot glue twigs for antlers!
 I originally shared the glitter reindeer ornament on C.R.A.F.T. facebook back in 2010!

 Click on people’s faces in the photo to tag them.

-This is my all time favorite DIY ornament for kids 2 and under.
+This is my all time favorite DIY ornament for kids 3 and under.
 All you need is card stock, crayons, and a Christmas tree punch.
 (Buy a Christmas tree punch here!)

 4. Yarn ornaments

 These colorful, fun ornaments mimic snowflakes and are perfect for the kids to make.
 Use yarn, embroidery thread, or twine and up cycle card board to make these snowflake ornaments.
 Find the complete tutorial and lots more pretty pictures on Tauni Co.